-- This syllabus, including the schedules of proposals, readings, writing assignments, and examinations on pages 4-6, is subject to change. - Assigned readings should be completed prior to the class meeting noted on the schedule on pages 5-6. - In order to be successful, students should expect to work at least ten hours per week outside of class in preparation. - Students who wish to request accommodations in this class for a disability must contact Ms. Elaine Mara, assistant director of academic support services for academic and disability support, at the lower level of Monocacy Hall, or by calling 610-861-1401.
+- This syllabus, including the schedules of proposals, readings, writing assignments, and examinations on pages 4-6, is subject to change. - Assigned readings should be completed prior to the class meeting noted on the schedule on pages 5-6. - In order to be successful, students should expect to work at least ten hours per week outside of class in preparation. - Students who wish to request accommodations in this class for a disability must contact the Academic Support Center, on the lower level of Monocacy Hall, or by calling 610-861-1401.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.